 - Parent contact information (Name, address, etc.)

-- You need to confirm that you are part of one of the following programs by merely saying YES (No documentation required).
+- You must confirm that you are part of one of the following programs by merely saying YES (No documentation required).
 If you answer YES to any of the above programs, you will be given two options to receive the equipment for the FREE 60-day internet.

 - Public housing assistance